Corporate Governance Report

 - Knowledge of the group and of the most important markets for the group, as well as of technical relations and the management of technologies should be taken into account.
 The same applies for special knowledge and experience in applying accounting principles as well as of internal control mechanisms and compliance processes.

 - The current female ratio should be increased from one female member at present to four female members by the re-elections to the Supervisory Board in 2018, whereby every effort should be made to achieve equal proportions of females on the owners' and employees' sides.
+This corresponds to current legal regulations, which apply from 2016.

 - The independence of more than 50% of the Supervisory Board members should be retained; conflicts of interest should be avoided and an upper age limit of 70 years at the time of election to the Supervisory Board should be complied with.